Digital Photography Tips, Tutorials and Resources

 Different sharpening methods like Smart Sharpen and Unsharp Mask may both produce some unwanted effects of sharpening an image in Photoshop.

 As we mentioned earlier, these filters may both cause haloing in your photo.
-To avoid haloing, limit the intensity of the filters to only what you need.
+To avoid haloing in parts of the image, limit the intensity of the filters to only what you need.
 The more you sharpen, the more intense the haloing becomes.
-So, simply avoid distracting haloing by sharpening only as much as you need.
+So, simply avoid distracting haloing by sharpening only a small amount.

 You can also edit the halo out of your image after you sharpen it.
 For instance, if you edit at 16 bits for an 8 bit image, the converted image will likely halo less.
 Simply go to Image >> Mode >> 16 Bits/Channel to convert to 16 bits.
 This will also lower banding present in the color gradients of your image.